the-events-calendar/tribe-common/readme.txt

 * Tweak - Add the `tribe_customizer_print_styles_action` to allow filtering the action the Customizer will use to print inline styles.
 [TEC-3686]
 * Tweak - Allow disabling and enabling logging functionality by calling hte `tribe( 'log' )->disable()` and `tribe( 'log' )->enable()` methods on the Log service provider.
 * Tweak - Update di52 containers to latest version for compatibility with WPStaging Pro.
 [BTRIA-650]
+* Language - 0 new strings added, 9 updated, 1 fuzzied, and 0 obsoleted

 = [4.12.14] 2020-12-02 =